martynafoksinska/Portfolio/README.md

 About me

 👋 Hi, I’m Martyna Foksińska.
-I have a masters degree in applied linguistics - English and German languages.
-I graduated from University of Gdańsk.
+I have a masters degree in applied linguistics - English and German languages - I graduated from University of Gdańsk.
 Since 2021 I have started to take interest in software testing.
+I' am an ambitious, self-driven professional with over 1,5 years of experience in field of quality assurance.
+Analytical thinking and inquisitiveness are my strenghts.
+Currently I am looking for new opportunities in testing.
 My goal is to develop testing knowlage and technical skills.

 Tools